developerhelperhub/kuberentes-help/kubenretes/tutorials/sections/0009/README.md

 The container contains Docker, Kubectl, Helm, Terraform, Kind, Git

-## Setup Jenkins on Kubernetes Cluster
+## Setup JFrog on Kubernetes Cluster

-I have created all the Terraform scripts, which are available in the GitHub repository.
-You can download and set up Jenkins on a Kubernetes cluster, which runs locally in a Docker container.
+I have created all scripts, which are available in the GitHub repository.
+You can download and set up JFrog on a Kubernetes cluster, which runs locally in a Docker container.

 **Clone the repository** onto your local Linux machine to get started.
 ```shell